ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 	$fsckeycdn_id[1] = false;

 You need to add this line **after** the `$fsckeycdn_id` if you use Manual Setup.
-Change `1` to your blog ID that needs to be disabled.
+Change `1` to your blog ID that need to disabled.

 == Known Issues ==

-+ If you set a password to a post/page, it may not view by visitors even if they have password.
++ If you set a password to a post/page, it may cannot view by visitors even if they has password.

 == Frequently Asked Questions ==

-= Why can’t use this plugin on root domain? =
+= Why can’t use this plugin on root doamin? =

-Because to use KeyCDN, it needs to set a CNAME record on the domain.
+Because to use KeyCDN, it need to set a CNAME record on the domain.
 But CNAME records are not supported on root domains (e.g. example.com) as they would conflict with the SOA- and NS-records (RFC1912 section 2.4: “A CNAME record is not allowed to coexist with any other data.”), an alternative is to redirect your root domain to a subdomain (e.g. www).

 However, you are still able to use root domain if your DNS provider supports ANAME record (or CNAME Flattening), for example, CloudFlare supports this feature, so you can set a CNAME record on your root domain and won't get any error!
 The version 2.2.0 brings this feature, you need to add this line to your `wp-config.php`: